Ankara, Turkey: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-Mosques often require certain dress, so if you plan to see the stunning Kocatepe Mosque, take the following:
+Mosques often require certain dress, so if you plan to go to the majestic Kocatepe Mosque, take the following:

-Note that there may be restrictions on who can enter the building; it is best to check with the Ankara tourism authority.
+Note that there may be restrictions on who can enter this mosque; it is best to check with the Ankara tourism authority.

-If you see the Ankara Ethnography Museum, wear museum-appropriate clothing and take:
+If you go to the Ankara Ethnography Museum, wear museum-appropriate clothing and take:

 What to wear/what to pack: